 - Depending on your Active Directory forest infrastructure, choose the correct Group scope: Global or Universal.

 - Click “Security” as the Group type and then click “Ok” to create your security group.

 How to Improve the Security of Your Active Directory Security Groups

 Many enterprises must deal with joiners, leavers, and movers within their environment.
 As users change roles, leave the business, or start a new role, their required permissions will be different.

 Unfortunately, many enterprises are not communicating effectively enough with the IT and security teams to ensure that permissions and members of security groups are maintained appropriately.
 In the worst-case scenario, this could potentially lead to insider threats getting their hands on your most sensitive data.

-The Lepide Data Security Platform will give you the ability to instantly generate a list of users who have been deemed to hold “excessive permissions”, or generate alerts in real time when permissions are changed, so that you can take the required steps to maintain your policy of least privilege.
+The Lepide Active Directory Auditor (part of Lepide Data Security Platform) will give you the ability to instantly generate a list of users who have been deemed to hold “excessive permissions”, or generate alerts in real time when permissions are changed, so that you can take the required steps to maintain your policy of least privilege.

-To see the solution in action, schedule a demo with one of our engineers today.
+To see the solution in action, schedule a demo with one of our engineers today or download free trial.